retro16/acsi2stm/doc/flashing.md

 Most users should use the standard firmware.

+If you want to use it as an ACSI drive only, you may prefer the strict variant.

 If you are building a unit, you may be interested in the debug firmware to diagnose potential issues with your hardware.